-There are many reasons women pump their breasts to provide milk for their babies.
-Some are separated from their hospitalized newborns and must pump to provide the many benefits of mothers' milk.
+There are many reasons women use breast pumping to provide milk for their babies.
+Some are separated from their hospitalized newborns and need breast pumping to provide the many benefits of mothers' milk.
 Others must return to the workplace but want their babies to continue receiving breast milk.
 The majority pump to add some convenience to busy lives while still providing their babies 100% breast milk.
 Dads enjoy being more involved in the feeding process while giving their partners a little break.
 Whatever the reason, mothers have many questions about the pumping process.

 Some women can store large quantities of milk in their breasts and feed their babies less often for shorter periods of time.
 These women can pump larger quantities of milk easily.
 Other women store less milk in their breasts, feed their babies more frequently, and have to pump more often to achieve a satisfactory supply of stored milk.